Improved device-independent randomness expansion rates using two sided randomness: Protocols for randomness expansion

 {\bf Parameters:}\\ $n$ -- number of rounds\\ $\gamma$ -- test probability\\ $\score_{\exp}$ -- expected CHSH score\\ $\delta$ -- confidence width for the score \begin{enumerate} \item Set $i=1$ for the first round, or increase $i$ by 1. \item Use $R_T$ to choose $T_i\in\{0,1\}$ where $T_i=1$ occurs with probability $\gamma$. \item If $T_i=1$ (test round), $R_A$ is used to choose $X_i$ uniformly, which is input to one device giving output $A_i$.
 Likewise $R_B$ is used to choose $Y_i$ uniformly, which is input to the other device giving output $B_i$.
 Set $U_i=1$ if $A_i\oplus B_i=X_iY_i$ and $U_i=0$ otherwise. \item If $T_i=0$ (generation round), the devices are given inputs $X_i=Y_i=0$, and return the outputs $A_i$ and $B_i$.
 Set $U_i=\bot$. \item Return to Step~1 unless $i=n$. \item Calculate the number of rounds in which $U_i=0$ occurred, and abort the protocol if this is larger than $n\gamma(1-\score_{\exp}+\delta)$. \item Process the concatenation of all the outputs with a quantum-proof strong extractor $\Ext$ to yield $\Ext({\bf AB},{\bf R})$, where ${\bf R}$ is a random seed for the extractor.
 Since a strong extractor is used, the final outcome can be taken to be the concatenation of ${\bf R}$ and $\Ext({\bf AB},{\bf R})$. \end{enumerate} \end{protocol}

 There are a few important points to take into account when running the protocol.
 Firstly, it is crucial that each device only learns its own input and not the value of the other input, or of $T_i$.
 If this is not satisfied it is easy for devices to pass the protocol without generating randomness.
-Secondly, for implementations in which devices can fail to record outcomes when they should, it is important to close the detection loophole, which can be done by assigning an outcome, say $0$, when a device fails to make a detection.
+Secondly, for implementations in which devices can fail to record outcomes when they should, it is important to close the detection loophole, which can be done by assigning an outcome, say $0$, when a device fails to make a detection and otherwise using the same protocol.

 In order to run the protocol, some initial randomness is needed to choose which rounds are test rounds, to choose the inputs in the test rounds and to seed the extractor.
 Since the extractor randomness forms part of the final output, it is not consumed in the protocol, so for considering the rate at which the protocol consumes randomness we can work out the amount of uniform randomness needed to supply the inputs.
 Using the rounded interval algorithm~\cite{HaoHoshi} to make the biased random number generator, $n(H_\bin(\gamma)+2\gamma)+3$ is the expected amount of input randomness required.
 To achieve expansion the number of output bits must be greater than this.
 We use the entropy accumulation theorem (EAT) to lower bound the amount of output randomness.
 Asymptotically the relevant quantity is $H(AB|X=0,Y=0,E)$.
 The quantity $H(A|X=0,Y=0,E)$ acts as a lower bound for this, and can be used in its place if convenient, for instance in analyses that are more straightforward with an analytic curve.